 Central Penn does not permit any type of firearms on campus property, including replicas.
-Replica firearms are only permitted on campus when they are pre-approved by the Chief Public Safety Director and used only in conjunction with a theatrical performance or approved classroom project/presentation.
+Replica firearms are only permitted on campus when they are pre-approved by the Director of Public Safety and Health and used only in conjunction with a theatrical performance or approved classroom project/presentation.